deep011/redis-cluster-tool/README.md

         flushall                      :Flush all the cluster.
-        cluster_config_get            :Get config from every node in the cluster and check consistency. cluster_config_set            :Set config to every node in the cluster.
+        cluster_config_get            :Get config from every node in the cluster and check consistency. cluster_config_set            :Set config to every node in the cluster. cluster_config_rewrite        :Rewrite every node config to echo node for the cluster. node_list                     :List the nodes

 ## Explanation

 Now -d, -v, -o, -c, -i and -p options are not used, maybe they would be using in the future.